Adit-Jain-srm/MindfulWatchTimer/README.md

 ### Figma Implementation Notes

 #### Component Structure
-Each UI component has been designed to be self-contained for easy Figma replication:
+Each UI component has been designed to be self-contained for easy Figma replication.
+Detailed export notes are included as comments in each component file:

 ```
 MindfulWatching/